Versatile, Hard-Working Densiformis Yew

 Not only is it a low maintenance shrub, but Densiformis is tolerant to pollution, rabbits and seashore breezes.

-If you are the pruning type, then after that first flush of growth is seen that is the time to prune by about the 4th of July.
+If you are the pruning type, then after that first flush of growth, it is the time to prune.
+Usually by about the 4th of July.
 The natural method would be to just shorten up any elongated stems back into the body of the plant.

 When growing Densiformis as a hedge, be sure to leave the lowest portion of the plant the widest and keep the tops a bit narrower.
 When you trim it this way, the plant will stay green right to the ground, which is what you want.